-If you’re ready to turn an idea into a business — or take an existing one further — an MBA in Entrepreneurship can help you do it with strategy and structure.
-Designed for future founders and innovators, this degree offers practical training in everything from business modeling and finance to leadership and growth planning.
-In this guide, OMD will show you how online programs combine flexibility with real-world relevance, all so you can turn your ideas into a thriving venture without disrupting your current life.
+Designed for future founders and innovators, an MBA in Entrepreneurship offers practical training in everything from business modeling and finance to leadership and growth planning.
+Learn how online programs combine flexibility with real-world relevance, so you can turn your ideas into a thriving venture without disrupting your current life.

 An inside look at actual online programs, exploring their structure, curriculum, costs, admission criteria, and more…